Pagutri/PhysicsAnimations/README.md

 A gif showing the heating of a square plate.

 _Instructions:_ Run the C code using the Makefile (you need to hace gcc).
-Then, run the python code make_gif.py
+Then, run the python code make_gif.py.
+Check that N, the number of files created by the C code, is correct.
+I still don't know how to do it automatically.

 __double_pendulum.py__